ceford/cefjdemos-data-jdm-help-en/articles/users/user-notes.md

 ## Description

-User notes are pieces of information which can be assigned to registered users on your Joomla! site.
-For example, user notes can contain comments about 'offending' or 'difficult' users, etc.
+User notes are pieces of information which can be assigned to registered users on a Joomla! site.
+For example, user notes can contain comments about 'offending' or 'difficult' users.

-The User Notes screen presents a list of existing notes.
+The *User Notes* page presents a list of existing notes.

 ### Common Elements